 In the same manner, see String.replace() for use of back-references within an action context.
 In short, the operator can be thought of as $SourceDataString/("query","return string") where the "return string" might be one or more back references and may include string literals.
 See String.replace() for examples.

-Use of back-reference sources includes the if() statement; the conditional statement is already written in query language.
+Since v6.5.0, use of back-reference sources has been extended to if() statement; the conditional statement is already written in query language.